Run tests in parallel for any test runner

-Import (into Azure Repos or TFS) or fork (into GitHub) this repo:
+Import (into Azure Repos or Azure DevOps Server) or fork (into GitHub) this repo:

 This Python sample uses a PowerShell script to slice the tests.
 The tests are run using pytest.
 JUnit-style test results created by pytest are then published to the server.
-Import (into Azure Repos or TFS) or fork (into GitHub) this repo:
+Import (into Azure Repos or Azure DevOps Server) or fork (into GitHub) this repo:

 The sample code includes a file

 that you can use to create a pipeline.
 Follow all the instructions in